kolevbm/kolevbm.github.io/docs/regEx/regex.md

 displayed_sidebar: regexSidebar
 ---

-All of this are notes from (RegExOne)[https://regexone.com], a very good and comprehensive website to learn regular expressions.
+These are notes from [RegExOne](https://regexone.com), a very good and comprehensive website to learn regular expressions.

 TODO: edit the lessons to be more clear